 Are California DUI Checkpoints Legal?

 DUI checkpoints are legal under California state law and the United States Constitution.
 California’s Supreme Court recognizes DUI checkpoints as “administrative inspections” comparable to airport security screenings.
-That said, the checkpoints have to meet specific standards.
-If they do not, drivers who are stopped and arrested at the checkpoint may have grounds to challenge that arrest.
+In other words, you can’t legally refuse a DUI checkpoint in California.

-Law enforcement must act according to the following rules when implementing DUI checkpoints:
+Law enforcement agencies must act according to the following rules when implementing DUI checkpoints for intoxicated driving:

 - Supervising officers make all operational decisions and oversee all checkpoints